The Intellectual Property Review: Canada

 i Legislation and treaties

-On 29 January 2020, the government introduced legislation (Bill C-4) to implement CUSMA which would make a number of changes to Canada's IP statutes once fully in force.
-For example, Bill C-4 would extend the period of copyright for anonymous and pseudonymous works, and cinematographic works of a dramatic character.11 While CUSMA also requires extending the general term of copyright from 50 to 70 years from the life of the author, Bill C-4 is silent on this particular change.
-Canada has up to two and a half years from the date CUSMA comes into force to extend the copyright term.
-This change is expected by autumn 2022.
+On 1 July 2020, the Canada–United States–Mexico Agreement (CUSMA)12 officially came into force.
+The Canada–United States–Mexico Agreement Implementation Act13 (the Implementation Act) was introduced earlier in 2020, making a number of changes to Canada's IP statutes to align them with the CUSMA provisions.
+Notably, the Copyright Act was amended to extend the copyright term for anonymous and pseudonymous works, and cinematographic works of a dramatic character.
+While CUSMA also requires extending the general term of copyright from 50 to 70 years from the life of the author, the Implementation Act is silent on this particular change.
+Canada has up to two and a half years to extend the copyright term.
+Further, the Implementation Act was silent on patent-term restoration (PTR), intended to allow patent holders to recover time lost owing to unreasonable delays in patent issuance.
+Canada has four and a half years to implement the PTR.

 Patentable subject matter is circumscribed by Section 2 of the Patent Act, which defines an invention as any new and useful art, process, machine, manufacture or composition of matter.
 Higher life forms, such as plants and animals, are not patentable.
 Compounds, microorganisms, peptides, proteins or other biological material and their uses are generally patentable, provided that the conditions of novelty, non-obviousness and utility are met.